 Stop trying to define No Joy.
-In 6 years the noisy Montreal quartet has released a compelling and critically acclaimed discography and shared the stage with some of this decade’s most influential acts.
-Yet no one can quite figure this band out.
+In six years, the noisy Montreal quartet has released a compelling and critically acclaimed discography and shared the stage with some of this decade’s most influential acts.
+Yet, no one can quite figure this band out.

 Drool Sucker was recorded quickly in a barn in rural Ontario with Graham Walsh (Viet Cong, Metz, Alvvays) and Brian Borcherdt, who respectively make up the band Holy Fuck.
 This is the most electric No Joy has sounded, the energy from their live shows transcending into the recordings.
 Singer Jasamine White-Gluz is not only exploring her range vocally, but these are some of the most emotive performances to date.

-Sign up to get periodic email updates about new No Joy music, tours & exclusives:
+Subscribe to get periodic email updates about new No Joy music, tours & exclusives.